Biobío River: Diego Díaz Island

 Diego Díaz Island (Isla Diego Díaz) is a river island in Biobío River located near Colonia Santa Fe.
 The river next to the island was navigated, upstream and downstream, in colonial times.
-In 1610, during the Arauco War, Mapuches attacked the Spanish in the island killing 13 soldiers.
+In 1610, during the Arauco War, Mapuches attacked the Spanish in the island and killed 13 soldiers.

 History

 The name "Biobío" comes from Mapudungun, the Mapuche language.
 The Biobío was the traditional borderline, or "La Frontera", during the later part of the War of Arauco between La Araucanía, the southern Mapuche self-ruled areas and northern Spanish-ruled Captaincy General of Chile.
 The territory south of the river was not incorporated into the Chilean state until the 1880s after the campaigns of the "Pacification of Araucanía".

 In the past, the river was navigable by ship up to the city of Nacimiento.
 However, deforestation during the 1900s led to heavy erosion that choked the river with silt and made it untraversable to boats.

 In the early 1980s, it was renowned as being one of the world's best whitewater rafting venues, with a trip that lasted seven days through some of Chile's wilderness areas.
 Endesa, the Chilean state-run power company at that time, constructed the Pangue Dam, despite strong protests by environmentalists.
 With the loss of the whitewater rafting venue, displacement of indigenous Pehuenche people, who had lived in the area for centuries, also occurred.